mathewajk/LingTube/README.md

 ## Dependencies

-Dependencies are provided in the `requirements.txt` file.
+Python dependencies are provided in `requirements.txt`.
 To install all dependencies, run

 `pip install -r requirements.txt`